How do I measure?

 1/8-inch, top-grain Latigo leather lace.

-connection are not secure and safe.
-Other straps slots and
+are not secure and safe.
+Their strap slots and holes get baggy and

-instrument on the floor because of a baggy strap hole at
+“bounce” their instrument on the floor because of a baggy strap hole

 |How to measure a strap for an F-style mandolin